 Goal tracking with Obsidian

-Tracking goals with Obsidian can be done with a quite simple process.
+Tracking goals with Obsidian can be done with a simple and effective process.

 - Specific